xtremertx/Ex-ini/README.md

 # Ex-ini
 Extended INI library for .NET

-Library is providing a fast, save and simple manipulation for ini files and ini content, together with additional extended features.
+Library is providing a fast, save and simple manipulation for INI files and content, together with additional extended features.

-Under development right now, most features implemented!

 # Version: